kcdimov/linkedout/README.md

 Linkedout
 There are 2 main models that the LinkedOut database application should contain in its functionality.

-Company
+Company:

-id – a char sequence
+- id – a char sequence

-budget – a number. (must be a positive number).
+- budget – a number. (must be a positive number).
 Cannot be null.

-description – a very long char sequence.
+- description – a very long char sequence.
 Cannot be null.
 Must be at least 10 characters.

-name – a char sequence.
+- name – a char sequence.
 Must be unique and cannot be null.
 Must be between 2 and 10 characters.

-town – a char sequence.
+- town – a char sequence.
 Cannot be null.
 Must be between 2 and 10 characters.

-Employee
+Employee:

-id – a char sequence
+- id – a char sequence

-birthdate – a date.
+- birthdate – a date.
 Cannot be null.

-educationLevel – a char sequence.
+- educationLevel – a char sequence.
 Cannot be null.

-firstName – a char sequence.
+- firstName – a char sequence.
 Cannot be null.
 Must be at least 2 characters.

-lastName – a char sequence.
+- lastName – a char sequence.
 Cannot be null.
 Must be at least 2 characters.

-jobTitle – a char sequence.
+- jobTitle – a char sequence.
 Cannot be null.
 Must be at least 3 characters.

-salary – a number (must be a positive number).
+- salary – a number (must be a positive number).
 Cannot be null.